The message from the Board of Management

 Working for other entities or running your own business may, in some situations, cause a conflict of interest.
-Extra full-time work, performing work under civil law agreements for other entities, or the range of your business activities have to be consulted with your leader.
+Extra full-time work, performing work under civil law agreements for other entities, or the range of your business activities must be consulted with your leader.

 The employees and consultants are not allowed to perform competitive activities toward our company.
 Specific commitments for the duration of the employment agreement and upon its termination are included in the relevant contracts.

-It is also appliable when the owners are relatives or people close with the employees or consultants who cooperate with Craftware, regardless of the form of cooperation.
+It is also applicable when the owners are relatives or people close with the employees or consultants who cooperate with Craftware, regardless of the form of cooperation.

 Benefits due and undue

 Benefits due are those resulting from the agreement concluded with the company, internal regulations, and legal provisions.
 They include remunerations, bonuses, training financed by Craftware, awards, equipment passed on contractually, benefits provided by ZUS (Social Insurance Institution), paid holidays, commissions, etc.

 A benefit due is also what the employee or consultant will receive from other entities with the knowledge and approval of the company.